russss/local_authority_nhs_region/README.md

 more than 10% of a LA's area is in a different NHS region.
 The area is available in the `area_match` column.

+Note that in some districts, the `area_match` may be lower than 100% due to slight coastline variations rather than actual overlaps between NHS regions.

 ## Method

 This is matched using PostGIS, with the "Local Authority Districts" and "NHS England Regions" shapefiles